Luna-Xinyue/FakeNewsDetector/README.md

 10. __interpret_test_v2.csv__:

 ## Reproducing the experiments
+1. Download the news article datafile from [Kaggle](https://www.kaggle.com/datasets/jillanisofttech/fake-or-real-news?resource=download) and put it in _data/_ folder.
-1. Open __LogisticRegression.ipynb__ and run all cells (the results should be reproducible).
+2. Open __LogisticRegression.ipynb__ and run all cells (the results should be reproducible).
-2. Open __LSTM.ipynb__.
+3. Open __LSTM.ipynb__.
 Due to GPU-related randomness, the training of the LSTM will not be reproducible.
 Hence the performance numbers will change.

 ## System
 1. For __LogisticRegression.ipynb__, we used our personal computers.